 If you’re looking for a job, view our list of Private Investigators Investigation Agencies in New York.

-Also, many open positions are posted on popular job boards and search engines such as Indeed.com, Monster.com, and ZipRecruiter.
-Also, I highly recommend using LinkedIn as a part of your job search.
+Many open positions are posted on popular job boards and search engines such as Indeed.com, Monster.com, and ZipRecruiter.
+I highly recommend using LinkedIn for your job search.

 Additional Information

-Training Resources – Improve your chances of getting licensed by completing a private investigator degree program, training course, or home study course.
-Learn what options are available to get the investigative knowledge necessary to get licensed.
+Training Resources—Improve your chances of getting licensed in NYC by completing a private investigator degree program, training course, or home study course.
+Learn the options available to obtain the investigative knowledge necessary to get licensed.